ryanjgallagher/ryanjgallagher.github.io/research.md

 hide_footer: true
 ---

+# On the Job Market!

+I am seeking academic and industry positions that start in summer or fall 2022 for when I graduate in May 2022 with a Ph.D. in Network science.
+For academia, I am seeking positions in communication, information science, data science, and complex systems departments.
+For industry, I am seeking research positions broadly related to online commmunication, including social media.

+Please see [my CV](files/Gallagher_CV.pdf) for my research and teaching experience.
+You are welcome to [contact me](/contact) with any relevant opportunities.

 # Research

 I am a Ph.D. student in the [Network Science program](https://www.networkscienceinstitute.org/) at Northeastern University, and a member of the [Communication Media and Marginalization (CoMM) Lab](https://www.networkscienceinstitute.org/commlab) directed by [Professor Brooke Foucault Welles](http://brooke-welles.squarespace.com/).
 Through my research, I aim to be a computational social scientist who respects, engages, and brings together communication theory and network science.
 My work focuses on how individuals use online communication networks to amplify their voices, and how that amplification can resonate through online media ecologies.
 To that end, my research also makes advances in network science and text-as-data methodology, developing new methods to measure the complexities of online communication.